tailhook/verwalter/doc/concepts.rst

         worker_decline_rate: '1 process per second', -- but stop at slower rate })

-Of course example is oversimplified, it's only here to get some spirit of what scheduling might look like.
+Of course the example is oversimplified, it is only here to get some spirit of what scheduling might look like.

-By using proper lua sandbox we ensure that function is *pure* (have no side effects), so if you need some external data it must be provided to cantal or verwalter by implementing their API.
-In lua script we do our best to ensure that function is idempotent, so we can log all the data and resulting configuration for **post mortem debugging**.
+By using proper lua sandbox, we ensure that function is *pure* (have no side effects), so if you need some external data, it must be provided to cantal or verwalter by implementing their API.
+In lua script, we do our best to ensure that function is idempotent, so we can log all the data and resulting configuration for **post mortem debugging**.

 Also this allows us to make "shadow" schedulers.
-I.e. ones that have no real scheduling abilities, but are evaluated on every occasion.
-This might be useful to evaluate new scheduling algorithm before putting one in production.
+I. e. ones that have no real scheduling abilities, but are run on every occasion.
+The feature might be useful to evaluate new scheduling algorithm before putting one in production.

 .. _`cantal documentation`: http://cantal.readthedocs.org/en/latest/concepts.html#aggregated-metrics